joaomelo/balance/README.md

 ## History Chart

 The history chart shows the balance progression for every account and group.
-The chart is interactive and series can be hidden to facilitate analysis.
+The chart is interactive and time series can be hidden to facilitate analysis.

-Groups balances are the sum of its accounts balances.
-The calculation will deal with mismatch dates using the most recent past balance at a given day.
+Groups' balances are the sum of their accounts values.
+The calculation will deal with mismatch dates using the most recent past balance on a given day.

-The follow example show the history chart for two groups with two accounts each.
+The following example shows the history chart for two groups with two accounts each.

 ![History](docs/history.gif)

 # Architecture
 _What it is made of?_

-Balance is a traditional web single page application.
+Balance is a traditional web single-page application.
 After compilation, the production artifacts are a couple of HTML and JavaScript files.
 I use [Firebase hosting](https://firebase.google.com/docs/hosting) to serve them, but any other web server will do just fine.

 The app relies on two serverless services provided by [Firebase](https://firebase.google.com/).
 [Firestore](https://firebase.google.com/docs/firestore) saves data related to accounts, groups, and balances and [Firebase Auth](https://firebase.google.com/docs/auth) supports user authentication.

 The source structure attempts to express the design choices as clear as possible.
-Here a bird's eye view of the project folders.
+Here a Bird's-eye view of the project folders.

 ``` js
 📂balance